 That, combined with the discovery that weight loss improves glucose control, has led to the recommendation that people with type 1 diabetes with overweight or obesity lose weight to improve overall blood sugar management.
 “If you have type 1 diabetes and carry excess weight, it still impacts your glucose control,” says Venditti.
 “Weight loss will improve your insulin sensitivity the same way it would if you had type 2 diabetes.”

 How much weight do you need to lose to improve type 2 diabetes?

 It’s probably less than you think.
-The American Diabetes Association recommends that adults with type 2 diabetes and overweight or obesity lose at least 5% of their weight and keep it off.
-If you’re 200 pounds, that means losing just 10 pounds can significantly improve insulin sensitivity—a.k.a. the body’s ability to use insulin efficiently.
-This should be done through healthier eating and regular physical activity, guided by a behavior change program.
+Diabetes Australia recommends that adults with type 2 diabetes and overweight or obesity lose 5 - 10% of their weight and keep it off.
+If you’re 100 kilograms, that means losing just 5 to 10 kilograms can significantly improve insulin sensitivity—a.k.a. the body’s ability to use insulin efficiently.
+This should be done through healthier eating and regular physical activity, guided by a behaviour change program such as WeightWatchers.

 While 5% is a great goal, benefits like improved blood sugar, blood pressure, cardiovascular health, and cholesterol can start to be seen even before you reach that mark.
 “All weight loss is good,” says Marrero.
-“You don’t need to get back into your prom dress or lose 50 or 100 pounds—that’s not what we’re talking about.
+“You don’t have to lose 20 or 50 kilos—that’s not what we’re talking about.
 The insulin and glucose system is exquisitely sensitive, so the health benefits come from a much more modest weight loss.
 A little change is good; a little more change is better.”